Helping you grow closer to God

 And so he says, “I’m praying that you’ll have power.
-And this power, not rooted in some experience out there but it’s rooted in,” and this is the metaphor here is a plant that’s been deeply rooted; and “established,” is the picture of a building and it’s the foundation of a building that goes deep and it’s not going to change, and so you already have that, that you’re going to have this power with fellow believers to intellectually, emotionally, and spiritually grasp, and then experience His love, that surpasses even any intellectual knowledge of His love.
-And then there is a purpose clause, “That you may be filled to the measure of all the fullness of God.”
+And this power, not rooted in some experience out there but it’s rooted in,” and this is the metaphor here is a plant that’s been deeply rooted, or a tree that’s been deeply rooted, “and established,” is the picture of a building and it’s the foundation of a building that goes deep and it’s not going to change, and so you already have that, that you’re going to have this power with fellow believers to intellectually, emotionally, and spiritually grasp, and then experience His love, that surpasses even any intellectual knowledge of His love.
+And then there are a purpose clause, “That you may be filled to the measure of all the fullness of God.”

 Left to ourselves, we all pray that God will change the relationship, or change the person, or bring the someone back and that’s simply shortsighted.
 It’s fine to pray it.
 And God may do that.
 But what we really need to pray is to have a power to grasp how deeply, how intentionally, how unconditionally that just where we’re at, with what we have, with our baggage, with where we’ve been, with the struggles that we’ve had, that we are the object of God’s love and you will never be more loved by God than you are at this minute, right now.

 And he wants you to get that.
 That’s what he’s praying.